Read more about

 The capital of Algeria is Algiers, which is located on the western shore of the Mediterranean Sea.
+It is the largest city in Algeria by population.
 This city has a population size of just over 3.4 million and a metropolitan population of around 5 million.
 It covers an area of 140 square miles and is separated into 2 sections: the old part and the modern part.
 The old part is situated within the hillside and surrounds the modern part of the city.

 This city is recognized for its unique and ancient architecture, which includes a number of mosques, cathedrals, and villas.
 The oldest mosque in Algiers is the Great Mosque, which was built in the early 11th century AD.
 Various leaders have added to this structure over the years.
 The oldest cathedral in this city is the Notre-Dame d’Afrique, which was built between 1858 and 1872.
 It is unique due to its use of Byzantine and Roman architectural styles.
 One of the most famous villas here is the Villa Abd-el-Tif, which was built in the early 20th century.
 It is considered an example of Moorish architecture.

 Algiers was founded in 944 AD, although inhabitants had occupied the area as a trading post for several decades prior to its official foundation.
 It served as the political hub for the Berber Zirid-Sanhaja dynasty until the 12th century.
 By the 16th century, this city came under the rule of the Ottoman Empire.
 During this time, Algiers became a hub for piracy (primarily of the Barbary pirates) due to its strategic location between the European and Ottoman empires.
 The Barbary pirates disrupted trade and even took hostages for ransom.